growlerdev/SohCahToa/README.md

 [![NuGet version (iAutomateDesign.AutodeskAppStore)](https://buildstats.info/nuget/SohCahToa)](https://www.nuget.org/packages/SohCahToa)

 Simplifies performing Trig calculations by providing descriptive function names.
-No longer have to remember whether Sin, Cos, or Tan need to be used to get the value you are needing.
+No more having to remember whether Sin, Cos, or Tan need to be used to get the value you are needing.

 ## How to Use